CrackySkull/Virtual-Paint/README.md

 # Virtual-Paint
-An OpenCV project that can draw on virtually on camera by tracing the user desired object
+An OpenCV project that can draw virtually on camera by tracing the user desired object